 The new version of Microsoft Edge is already available on nearly every platform.
 The company now added Linux to that list.
-Microsoft already gave hints about Microsoft Edge debut to Linux.
+Microsoft already gave hints about Microsoft Edge’s debut on Linux.
 But now, Microsoft confirmed during a session this week at Ignite 2019.

 In an Ignite 2019 Session at Orlando named “State of the browser: Microsoft Edge”, the edge team presented a slide having all the details of Edge platforms.
 Lastly, it listed Linux, which Microsoft says will be “available in the future.”